FREE Webinar - Unlock the Power of Positive Mental Health in the Workplace

 1. Building Safety:

 The security of the building can be improved by reducing entry points for visitors.
-Only allowing employees into the premises who have proper authorization can aid in fostering a safe environment.
+Only allowing employees with proper authorization into the premises can aid in fostering a safe environment.
 Typically, a secure workplace satisfies the following standards:

 • No unauthorized entry: According to this, only those with a visitor's badge can enter the building without authorization.
 This frequently applies to the corporation's employees, such as suppliers and business associates.